top of page

 5. Rest and Recover Allow your feet to recover between intense workouts.
 Overtraining can lead to overuse injuries and diminish performance.

-When Should You See a Podiatrist for Foot Pain After Gym Workouts?
+When Should You See a Podiatrist for Foot Pain After Exercising and Gym Workouts?

-If you’re unsure whether your foot pain is serious, err on the side of caution.
+If you have foot pain after exercising or persistent discomfort after gym workouts, err on the side of caution.
+Foot pain that does not settle within a few days of rest is worth having assessed.
 Seeing a podiatrist early can help you recover faster and prevent long-term damage.

 Signs You Need a Podiatrist: